 Meg Gardiner is the author of eleven critically acclaimed novels, including the Evan Delaney series, of which China Lake won the Edgar Award.
-Her latest thriller, Unsub, will be released on June 27th this year.
+Her latest thriller, Into the Black Nowhere, will be released on January 30th.
 Here, Meg offers us 5 tips for creating a fictional world in the beginning stages of writing a series.

 Every novel I write needs two things: a compelling main character, and a story that hooks the reader.
 The first novel in a series needs more than that.
 It calls for either a story that continues beyond The End, or a protagonist whose job calls for more stories.
 Ideally both.